The travel industry has been heavily impacted by the coronavirus (COVID-19) pandemic.

 Video Credit: IHG

 IHG is ready to welcome back guests safely to its hotels across the world.
-In partnership with Ecolab and Diversey, the company launched IHG Way of Clean back in 2015.
+In partnership with Ecolab and Diversey, the company launched its IHG Way of Clean program several years ago.

-The program has now been expanded with additional COVID-19 protocols and best practices backed by recommendations from the World Health Organization (WHO), European Centre for Disease Prevention and Control, Centers for Disease Control & Prevention, and local public health authorities in states and cities across the globe.
+Now, the program has been expanded with additional COVID-19 protocols and best practices backed by recommendations from the World Health Organization (WHO), European Centre for Disease Prevention and Control, the Centers for Disease Control and Prevention, and local public health authorities in states and cities across the globe.

-In addition to IHG Way of Clean, guests will also have extra peace of mind thanks to the IHG Clean Promise which reassures guests that their rooms will be up to standard, and if they are not, the hotel will make it right.
+In addition to IHG Way of Clean, guests will also have extra peace of mind thanks to the IHG Clean Promise which reassures guests that their rooms will be up to standard.
+And if they’re not, the hotel will make it right.

-As of July 27, 2020, face coverings are required in all public areas in hotels across the Americas.
+Face coverings are required in all public areas in hotels across the Americas.
+However, vaccinated guests are exempt from this requirement.

 Reduced contact is a priority at check-in with touchless transactions, sanitized key cards, and paper-free checkouts.
 Guests will also notice transparent screens at the front desk and sanitizer stations in public areas.

-In addition to increased cleaning frequency of high-touch areas in public areas (pools and fitness centers included), there will also be social distancing cues throughout the properties.
+In addition to increased cleaning frequency of high-touch areas in public areas (pools and fitness centers included), there will also be social-distancing cues placed throughout the properties.

 Select hotels will be using electrostatic technology to help disinfect guest rooms, while all hotels will be utilizing new laundry protocols and removing high-touch furnishings and amenities, such as books and magazines.